 The judging panel will comprise the EEA President (or nominee), the Secretary of the Ministry of Business, Innovation & Employment (or nominee) and an Employee Representative.

-If your Descriptive Summary is selected as a Finalist you will need to provide more information to showcase your entry.
-This stage requires a little more work but it is important we have this information to help our judging panel select the winner and to showcase finalists.
-The judging panel may also contact you directly for more information.
+You will need to provide information to showcase your entry.
+This requires a little work but it is important we have this information to help our judging panel select the winner and to showcase the runner ups.
+The judging panel may contact you directly for more information.

-The Finalist submission should expand on the descriptive summary giving us the details and supporting information/data around the issue(s), key attribute(s), action(s) and factors you believe have contributed toward your successful safety outcome and demonstrating how the entry meets the judging criteria.
+The submission should provide a descriptive summary and give us the details and supporting information/data around the issue(s), key attribute(s), action(s) and factors you believe have contributed toward your successful safety outcome and demonstrating how the entry meets the judging criteria.

 It should also include: